emanuelm33/BinPo/config_files/help_config.md

 ### SCP_CALCULATION:

 - identifier = String.
 Identifier for the calculation.
 It is unique and can be recalled later in post-processing.
 - material = String.
-Name of the material (cubic perovskite ABO3) to be used.
-Allowed names: STO, KTO.
+Name of the material or system to be used.
+Allowed names are those contained in BPdatabase.py module.
 - crystal_face = String.
 Crystal face expressed as string 'hkl'.
 Allowed values: '100' ('010','001'), '110'
   ('011','101') and '111'.
 - number_of_planes = Integer.
 Total number of planes stacked along normal direction.
-Allowed range: [10, 200].
+Allowed range: [6, 250].
 - shift_from_LUL = Float.
 Energy shift (dE) from LUL in eV.
 Used to define the Fermi level as ef = LUL + dE.
-  Allowed range: [0.0, 0.02].
+  It must be less than gap size, i.e. |LUL-HOL|.
 - BC1_topmost_layer = Float.
 Dirichlet boundary condition for V in eV at the topmost layer (i.e. V[0]).
 Allowed
-  range: [-1, -0.001].
+  range: [-2, -0.001].
 - BC2_in_bulk = Float.
 Dirichlet boundary condition for V in eV in the bulk (i.e. V[L-1]).
-Allowed range:
-  [bc1, 3*|bc1|].
+It must be > bc1.
 - Neumann_at_bulk = Boolean.
 Whether or not applied Neumann boundary condition at V[L-1].
 Overrides the Dirichlet option for BC2_in_bulk.
 - sqrt_kgrid_numbers = Integer.
 Square root of the total number of kpoints in k-grid.
 The total 2D Brillouin zone is spanned.
 It must be > 10.
 - k_shift = Float (list).
 2D kgrid offset as follows: (k_x, k_y) + (k_shift[0], k_shift[1]).
 - temperature = Float.
 Temperature in K. Allowed range: [0.001, 315.0]
 - mixing_factor = Float.
 Mixing factor for the over-relaxation mixing method.
-Tipically 0.06-0.4.
+Tipically 0.05-0.4.
 - permittivity_model = String.
 Model used for relative permittivity as function of electric field E. Pre-defined models are: 'Cop', 'Ang' and 'cte_N'.
 Alternatively, an expression as function of E in python syntax could be introduced.